semanticdata/obsidian-starter-vault/README.md

 ### CSS Snippets

-You will find a small subset of useful CSS snippets. here's a quick breakdown of what each one does:
+You will find a small subset of useful CSS snippets included with the starter.
+Here's a quick breakdown of what each one does:

 * Compact Tab Header - Arranges items in Tab header into groups.
 * Default Style Settings - Adds the option to customize Obsidian further.